 Nizoral is a shampoo brand that is also available as a gel and cream.
 It can also be taken as oral therapy (tablets) if prescribed.
 The chief ingredient in Nizoral is 1% ketoconazole.
 Ketoconazole is an antifungal medication.

 Before we understand why you must use Nizoral, let us understand why other common anti-acne measures are not quite effective.
 Bacterial acne or acne vulgaris can be caused due to numerous reasons, but the causes of fungal acne are more defined.

 Oily skin is conducive to fungal growth.
 Hot and humid conditions and excessive sweating also lead to oil build-up on the skin and attract fungus.
 Our skin usually has a balance between bacteria and fungus.
 When fungal acne is misdiagnosed, people often take antibiotics to treat it.
 The antibiotics eradicate even the good bacteria and keep the fungus in check and indirectly lead to an increase in fungal acne.
 Fungal acne, as its name suggests, requires anti-fungal treatment.

-Nizoral is an anti-fungal medication used to treat various types of fungal infections and dandruff.
+Nizoral is an antifungal medication used to treat various types of fungal infections and dandruff or seborrheic dermatitis.
 Its ketoconazole content reduces the growth of yeast and helps reduce fungal acne.